BWITS/Docker-builder/pdf2txt/alpine/README.md

 $ alias pdf2txt="docker run -ti --rm -v ~/app:/app pdf2txt"
 $ pdf2txt sample.pdf > sample.txt
 ```
-You will get the txt file named `sample.txt` in ~/app folder.
+You will get the txt file named `sample.txt` in current folder.

 2, You can directly run below command to convert the pdf file in current foler.
 ```